ancientpathsio/ancientpaths/docs/guidebook.md

 [Theologically Rich Christian Music Playlist](https://www.youtube.com/watch?v=sk7qj4OGX1k)

-:::tip
+:::note Bonus

-**Bonus:** write a song to the Lord using Scripture and your imagination.
+Write a song to the Lord using Scripture and your imagination.
 David did it and we still read about them today (Psalms).

 :::